learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 ## Visualize Principal Components

 Using the target data, we can visualize the principal components according to the class distribution.
-- Create a scatter plot from principal components while color coding the examples
+- Create a scatter plot from principal components while color coding the examples according to what flower type each example is classified as

 ```python